maddenp-cu/wxvx/README.md

   -n, --threads N
       Number of threads
   -s, --show
-      Show a pro-forma config and exit
+      Show the realized config and exit
   -v, --version
       Show version and exit
 ```